Tuning topological superconductivity within the $t$-$J$-$U$ model of twisted bilayer cuprates: Introduction

 Strong electronic correlations in condensed-matter materials are the driving force of a number of unique phenomena, among them high-temperature superconductivity (SC), pseudogap state, and non-Fermi liquid behavior.
 Unambiguous microscopic clarification of those and related effects is challenging and remains one of the major endeavors in condensed matter physics (cf. Ref.~\citenum{SpalekPhysRep2022} for review).
 Successful execution of this task relies on the supply of diversified experimental data for broad range of parameters and energy scales to provide the testing ground for contemporary theoretical models.
 A new paradigm for an \emph{ad hoc} engineering of highly-tunable strongly correlated electron systems, offering such an insight, appeared following experimental realization of unconventional superconductivity and Mott insulating states in twisted bilayer graphene \cite{CaoNature2018_1,CaoNature2018_2}.
 In this case, the interlayer twist-angle serves as the parameter providing control over electronic bandwidth, and thus allows to drive the otherwise moderately correlated system into the strongly correlated regime.
 Analogous tunable strongly-correlated states have been also reported for twisted transition metal dichalcogenides \cite{WangNatMater2020}.

 Recent progress in fabrication of high-temperature SC $\mathrm{Bi_2Sr_2CaCu_2O_{8+\mathit{x}}}$ (Bi-2212) thin-films \cite{ZhaoPhysRevLett2019,LiaoNanoLett2018} and monolayers, \cite{YuNature2019} with properties comparable to the bulk crystals, opens up new possibilities to explore physics of strong electronic correlations in two dimensions.
-Specifically, introducing of a twist between the copper-oxide SC layers has been proposed to stabilize high-temperature $d+\mathrm{e}^{i\varphi}d$ SC that spontaneously breaks time-reversal-symmetry (TRS) and hosts non-trivial topology \cite{CanNatPhys2021}.
+Specifically, introducing of a twist between the copper-oxide SC layers has been proposed to stabilize high-temperature $d+\mathrm{e}^{i\varphi}d$ SC with nonzero phase $\varphi$ between layer order parameters, that spontaneously breaks time-reversal-symmetry (TRS) and hosts nontrivial topology \cite{CanNatPhys2021}.
 This might be regarded as generalization of pure $d+id$ pairing and a concrete realization of the earlier proposals of TRS-breaking SC in Josephson junctions, composed of superconductors with distinct pairing symmetries (e.g., $d_{x^2-y^2}$ and $d_{xy}$) \cite{YangPhysRevB2018}.
-Subsequent theoretical studies of the Hubbard \cite{LuPhysRevB2022} and $t$-$J$-model \cite{SongPhysRevB2022} on twisted square lattice support this scenario, yet the resultant SC phase diagrams vary substantially, depending on the microscopic Hamiltonian and approximation employed, encompassing topological SC with large Chern numbers ($C = 2, 4, 8$) or topologically trivial state ($C = 0$).
+Subsequent theoretical studies of the Hubbard \cite{LuPhysRevB2022} and $t$-$J$-model \cite{SongPhysRevB2022} on twisted bilayer square lattice support this scenario, yet the resultant SC phase diagrams vary substantially, depending on the microscopic Hamiltonian and approximation employed, encompassing topological SC with large Chern numbers ($C = 2, 4, 8$) or topologically trivial state ($C = 0$).
 Experimental search for possible formation of TRS-breaking SC in Bi-2212 \cite{ZhuPhysRevX2021,LeeNanoLetters2021,MartiniMaterToday2023,ArXiv:2108.13455} and $\mathrm{Bi_2Sr_{2-\mathit{x}}La_\mathit{x}CuO_{6+\mathit{y}}}$ (Bi-2201) \cite{WangNatCommun2023} provides ambiguous evidence regarding $d+id$ pairing, and points toward prevalence of isotropic pairing component.
-Systematic characterization of the superconductivity across the phase diagram of twisted bilayer cuprates is thus desired.
+Systematic characterization of the superconductivity across the phase diagram of twisted bilayer cuprates (TBC) is thus desired.